-Ever since companies have worked to capitalize on these “smart drugs.”
+Ever since then companies have worked to capitalize on these “smart drugs.”
 They manufacture and sell both synthetic and natural nootropic supplements.
-Consumers all over the world use them in hopes that they may help revive their mental energy.
+Consumers all over the world use them in hopes that they may help revive or promote their mental energy.

 Try Nootropics Supplements For Yourself

 So, you’ve decided that nootropics are worth a shot.
-After all, who would not want to achieve the best cognitive function?
+After all, who would not want their brain to function at its best?

 You could go the route of buying a single nootropic, such as a bottle of Bacopa monnieri or growing Rhodiola rosea and Lion’s mane in your yard.
-But with this route, you wouldn’t get the combined effect of all these powerful ingredients.
+But with this option, you won’t get the combined effect of all these powerful ingredients.

 As they say, the sum is greater than the total.
-The best nootropic supplements combine Bacopa monnieri, Rhodiola rosea, and Lion’s mane and many other ingredients to give you a massive boost.
-As we discuss later, ingredients like Lion’s Mane are some of the best herbs that naturally enhance your brainpower.
+The best nootropic supplements combine Bacopa monnieri, Rhodiola rosea, and Lion’s mane as well as other various ingredients to give you a massive brain boost.
+As we will discuss later, ingredients like Lion’s Mane are some of the best herbs that naturally enhance your brainpower.

-We’ve rounded up here our reviews of some of the best nootropics.
+Here we’ve rounded up sine if our reviews of the best nootropics.
 They come from trustworthy companies and are bound to give your brain function the boost it needs.
 Use our nootropic reviews to find the best boost for your brain’s needs!